MicrosoftDocs/SupportArticles-docs/support/sql/tools/invalid-password-type-password-slowssms-sql-authentication.md

 This issue occurs because the Windows Data Protection API can't back up a MasterKey to a domain controller for the domain, which contains the Windows account that's used to start SSMS.

-## Workarounds
+## Workaround

-To work around this issue, use Windows authentication instead of SQL authentication, log in to Windows using a local account instead of a domain account, or follow the steps in the "Resolution" section in [DPAPI MasterKey backup failures when RWDC isn't available](../../windows-server/identity/dpapi-masterkey-backup-failures.md).
+To work around this issue:

+1. Use Windows authentication instead of SQL authentication.
+1. Log in to Windows using a local account instead of a domain account, or
+1. Follow the steps in the "Resolution" section in [DPAPI MasterKey backup failures when RWDC isn't available](../../windows-server/identity/dpapi-masterkey-backup-failures.md).

 ## Resolution

-To fix this issue, identify, and resolve the issue that's preventing backup of the Windows Data Protection API MasterKey.
+To fix this issue, identify and resolve the issue that's preventing backup of the Windows Data Protection API MasterKey.

 ## Status